-AM РМ AM РМ AM PM F F S S М Т W Th F F S S М Т W Th F F A Schedule 4 4 - - 9 9 9 9 - 1 - - 9 9 9 9 4 4 B Schedule - - - - 9 9 9 9 4 4 - - 9 9 9 9 - -
+AM PM AM PM AM PM F F S S М Т W Th F F S S М Т W Th F F A Schedule 4 4 - - 9 9 9 9 - - - - 9 9 9 9 4 4 B Schedule - - - - 9 9 9 9 4 4 - - 9 9 9 9 - -

-- D. Schedule Changes FLSA non-exempt employees cannot change their assigned schedules, without prior approval of their Supervisor, Department Head, and the Director of Human Resources or designee.
+D. Schedule Changes - FLSA non-exempt employees cannot change their_assigned schedules, without prior approval of their Supervisor, Department Head, and the Human

+Resources Director or designee.
 The purpose of this authorization is to review the impact on overtime.
-FLSA exempt employees may change their schedules at the beginning of any pay period with Supervisor and Department Head approval. - E. Emergencies All Employees on the 9/80 work schedule are subject to be called to work any time to meet any and all emergencies or unusual conditions which, in the opinion of the City Manager, Department Head or designee may require such service from any of said employees.
+FLSA exempt employees may change their schedules at the beginning of any pay period with Supervisor and Department Head approval.

+E. Emergencies - All employees on the 9/80 work schedule are subject to be called to work any time to meet any and all emergencies or unusual conditions which, in the opinion of the City Manager, Department Head or designee may require such service from any of said employees.